 During her life in Shah Bagh, Ma often immersed herself in samadhi.
 Its duration sometimes reached twelve hours.
 During these periods of absorption in God, due to the inner intensity of the divine consciousness manifesting through her, her face became almost crimson.
 Still, at the same time, every cell of her body glowed with an unearthly light.

-In Siddheshwari, a sacred site in the forest of Dhaka, Ma found an ancient abandoned and an almost completely inaccessible temple dedicated to the Goddess Kali.
+In Siddheshwari, a sacred site in the forest of Dhaka, Ma found an ancient abandoned, and almost completely inaccessible temple dedicated to the Goddess Kali.
 Beginning in September 1924, she often stayed there overnight, and in 1928 an ashram was built there for her.
 A year later, a larger ashram was built in Ramna as the number of people who wanted to see Ma grew steadily.
 These were the first two of several dozen ashrams built by Ma followers throughout India.

 In October 1925, Ma ended her silence and began talking to people who came to her little home to take darshan (to see her).
 There were many Muslims among her visitors.
 Some innumerable people would come to Ma for healing.
 To heal others, she inflicted wounds on her body or took on the suffering of others.

 One night, Ma, on a pilgrimage to holy places, saved the life of Jyotish Chandra Roy, later known as Bhaiji ( brother).
 Bhaiji persuaded Bholanatha to give her the name Anandamayi Ma, which means Mother full of bliss.
 Bhaiji wrote an early biography of Ma, which contains an accurate description of her mystical states and Ma’s personal stories about the internal processes taking place in her.